This post may contain affiliate links.

-This Peanut Butter Banana Smoothie recipe is a creamy, smooth and nutty drink and ready in just 5 minutes.
+This Peanut Butter Banana Smoothie recipe is a creamy, smooth and nutty drink with 12 grams of protein per serving and ready in just 5 minutes.
 This smoothie is a great option if you’re looking for a quick and easy breakfast or snack that is filling and delicious!

 Peanut butter banana smoothie in a glass topped with banana